sdc-china/IDA-doc/_posts/2018-01-15-installation-db.md

 ### Install DB2

 Keter also supports DB2.If customer has db2 license,he can install Keter with DB2 10.X+.
-The following commands are based on you have already created DB2 instance.
+We suppose that on you have already created DB2 instance.

 **Create DB**